doc4d/docs/docs/ViewPro/method-list.md

 There are two ways to fill a table:

 * manually, by passing a *tableColumns* collection in the *options* parameter.
-In that case, the columns are filled based on the information in *tableColumns*.

 * automatically, by attaching a data context to the table using the *source* parameter.
-When the context data changes, the data displayed in the table is updated accordingly.
+When the context's data changes, the data displayed in the table is updated accordingly.

+#### Fill a table manually

-When you pass both a *source* parameter and a *tableColumns* option to the command, *tableColumns* has priority.
+When you pass a *tableColumns* option, the columns are filled based on the information in the collection.
+In that case:

-If *tableColumns* is `empty`, `undefined` or `null`, *rangeObj* must be a cell range, otherwise the first cell of the range is used.
+  * If *tableColumns* is `empty`, `undefined` or `null`, *rangeObj* must be a cell range, otherwise the first cell of the range is used.

-If the column count of the range exceeds the number of columns in *tableColumns*, the table is filled with empty columns.
+  * If the column count in *rangeObj* exceeds the number of columns in *tableColumns*, the table is filled with additional empty columns.

-If the column count of the range is inferior to the number of *tableColumns*, the table displays a number of columns that match the range's column count.
+  * If the column count of the range is inferior to the number of *tableColumns*, the table displays a number of columns that match the range's column count.

+### Fill a table automatically

 When the columns are automatically generated, their column titles are defined as follows: